inivekin/abosa/abosa.typ

-in times of nervous dithering, when per-square-inch was pliable with self-inflicted fissuring, when my hyperventilations' stunning stress would leave me famished, urging don of deprivations until troubled pressures vanished, calcified in circuitry to dessicate on each missive.
+in times of nervous dithering, when per-square-inch was pliable with self-inflicted fissuring, calcifying circuitry and dessicating each missive.
 A little is a lot for me,
 and I'd much less than that to give.
+So I don my deprivations
+until troubled pressures vanished, urged by hyperventilations' stunning stress that leaves me famished.
 ```]

 #colbreak()